Nar-phu Valley Treking

 About Nar-Phu Valley Trek

-Nar-Phu Valley Trek is located in the Annapurna region, but it feels very different from the busy Annapurna Circuit.
-It was opened for foreign trekkers only in 2003, which makes it quite new compared to other trekking routes.
-Because it is a restricted area, travelers need a special trekking permit.
-The area is known for its Tibetan-influenced culture, stone-built houses, yak pastures, and dramatic landscapes.
-This trek combines adventure with cultural richness, where trekkers can see how the people of Nar and Phu live in harmony with nature.
+The Nar-Phu Valley Trek is located in the Annapurna region, yet it feels very different from the busy Annapurna Circuit.
+Interestingly, it was opened for foreign trekkers only in 2003, which makes it relatively new compared to other trekking routes.
+As a result, travelers need a special trekking permit because it is a restricted area.
+Moreover, the region is known for its Tibetan-influenced culture, stone-built houses, yak pastures, and dramatic landscapes.
+In addition, this trek combines adventure with cultural richness, allowing trekkers to observe how the people of Nar and Phu live in harmony with nature..
 The trail also offers chances to climb high passes like Kang La (5,240 m), which connects Nar Valley with the Annapurna region.

 Location of Nar-Phu Valley